-Dr. Garase is the advisor of Alpha Phi Sigma (APS), the Criminal Justice Honor Society, and the advisor of the interdisciplinary Mock Trial Team on campus.
-Both APS and the Mock Trial Team are very active student organizations on campus.
+Dr. Garase is the advisor of Alpha Phi Sigma (APS), the Criminal Justice Honor Society.
+APS is a very active student organization on campus.
 APS students attend national conferences, go on field trips, bring speakers to campus, and participate in scenario-based, shooting simulations at the campus's police academy.
-The Mock Trial Team is registered with the American Mock Trial Association (AMTA) national organization and has competed regionally at the University of Pittsburgh, School of Law.

 2010: Gerhard O.W.
 Mueller Innovator Award, Northeastern Association of Criminal Justice Sciences